Hearing Aid Essentials

-- Critter Clips are excellent for keeping hearing aids from getting lost, and add the benefit of fun clip designs for preschoolers and older children.
+- Critter Clips are excellent for keeping hearing aids from getting lost and add the benefit of fun clip designs for preschoolers and older children.

-- Ear Gear is wonderful for children of all ages, and provides a neoprene cover for the hearing aid body.
+- Ear Gear is wonderful for children of all ages and provides a neoprene cover for the hearing aid body.
 This protects the hearing aid from sweat, sand, and the occasional saliva of a teething toddler.

 - For very young babies and toddlers, nothing can beat a Hanna Andersson pilot cap for keeping hearing aids on and out of harm's way.
-These little hats prevent children from taking their hearing aids off, and have a very thin fabric which does not produce hearing aid feedback.
+These little hats prevent children from taking their hearing aids off and have a very thin fabric which does not produce hearing aid feedback.

 Keeping Hearing Aids Dry

 Even if you live in an arid environment, having a drying kit (also known as a desiccator) is essential.
 Children may sweat heavily, get into a summer water fight, or accidentally drop a hearing aid into a cup of milk.
 Stranger things have happened!
-While many hearing aid kits come with a canister and desiccant, a product like the Dry & Store Global II are well worth the investment.
+While many hearing aid kits come with a canister and desiccant, a product like the Dry & Store Global II is well worth the investment.
 The Dry & Store units circulate warm, dry air over a desiccant brick in a secure container, thoroughly drying the hearing aids.
 This will prolong the life of the hearing aid, as moisture will eventually corrode the internal components.
 The Dry & Store products also include a UV light (for all models, excluding the Zephyr), which helps sanitize the hearing aids.

 We bought a Dry and Store when my son was about a year old, and it has saved us countless money in repairs.
 Once, he climbed into the bathtub with a hearing aid still on, and the aid was drenched.
 We immediately removed the hearing aid, opened the battery door and removed the earmold, and placed it in the Dry and Store.
 The aid was fully functional after a cycle in the desiccator.
 On another occasion, a soccer coach sprayed my son's head with a water bottle.
 Combined with the sweat from practice, the aid stopped working.
-We placed the hearing aid in the Dry and Store, and after about 4-5 cycles, the aid was working again.
+We placed the hearing aid in the Dry and Store, and after about four to five cycles, the aid was working again.

-My son also suffers from chronic ear infections and the UV light helps to kill bacteria that may linger in the earmolds.
+My son also suffers from chronic ear infections, and the UV light helps to kill bacteria that may linger in the earmolds.
 We use the machine on a daily basis to help keep the germs away!

 Hearing Aid Maintenance

-- A stethoset.
-If your hearing aid kit did not come with a stethoset at the time of purchase, it is absolutely vital to purchase one.
+- A stethoset: If your hearing aid kit did not come with a stethoset at the time of purchase, it is absolutely vital to purchase one.
 Stethosets are stethoscopes that attach to the child's hearing aids, allowing an adult listener to verify the aids are working well.

-- A battery tester.
-This will ensure the batteries have sufficient power to last through the day.
-It is a good idea to test batteries every evening, before putting the hearing aids away in their drying container for the night.
+- A battery tester: This will ensure the batteries have sufficient power to last through the day.
+It is a good idea to test batteries every evening before putting the hearing aids away in their drying container for the night.

 Just for Fun: Hearing Aids for Dolls

 Build-a-Bear Workshops and My Twinn manufacture toy hearing aids that may be purchased for any toy.
-The Build-a-Bear hearing aids work well for any stuffed toy, and the "My Twinn" hearing aids work well for larger dolls (the aid is made to fit a 23" size doll).
+The Build-a-Bear hearing aids work well for any stuffed toy, and the My Twinn hearing aids work well for larger dolls (the aid is made to fit a 23"-sized doll).

-Many parents note that the "My Twinn" doll aids must be glued on to the doll, but since hearing loss is permanent, anyway, most parents won't mind having to permanently adhere the aid to a doll's ears.
+Many parents note that the My Twinn doll aids must be glued onto the doll, but since hearing loss is permanent, anyway, most parents won't mind having to permanently adhere the aid to a doll's ears.

 © 2011 Leah Lefler